top of page

 Counselling for Anxiety

-Sessions are available in person in Dublin 12 and online across Ireland.
+Anxiety counselling sessions are available in-person in Dublin 12 and online across Ireland.

 What is anxiety?